softcite/software-mentions/README.md

 Traditional evaluation using 10-fold cross-validation cannot be considered as reliable in this context, because the distribution of annotations in the training data is modified with undersampling methods to address the sparsity of software mentions in scientific literature (Class Imbalance Problem).
 Evaluation using 10-fold cross-validation will significantly over-estimate the performance as compared to a realistic random distribution.

+The training data is built from two sources:

+- all the paragraphs containing at least one annotation from 80% of the articles of the Softcite dataset (1,886 paragraphs from 3,977 articles), corresponding to the file under `resources/dataset/software/corpus/softcite_corpus-full.working.tei.xml`
+- a pool of around 107K paragraphs without any annotations from 80% of the articles of the Softcite dataset, the "negative examples", under `resources/dataset/software/corpus/softcite.all.negative.extended.working.tei.xml` (these 100K pagragraphs were selected randomly from a total of 612,597 paragraphs without manual annotations and not part of the holdout set).

-Sampling techniques to tackle with Class Imbalance Problem (reducing the weight of the negative majority class) are the following ones:
+The training data is the combination of the first set with a certain number of negative examples of the second set, depending on the selected undersampling technique.
+Undersampling techniques are introduced to tackle the Class Imbalance Problem (reducing the weight of the negative majority class), they are the following ones:

 - **Random negative sampling**: Different ratio of random negative paragraph examples are used in combination with all the positive paragraph examples to create training sets.

 - **Active negative sampling**: A model trained only with positive examples is first created.
 This model is then applied to all the paragraphs without manual annotations, and we select those where a mention is wrongly predicted, complemented with random sampling to reach the experimentally defined ratio.

-- **None**: No sampling is used, we train only with all the paragraphs containing at least one annotation as available in the Softcite Dataset.
+- **None**: No sampling is used, we train only with all the paragraphs containing at least one annotation as available in the Softcite Dataset, excluding those on the holdout set.

 #### Summary